JuliaLang/Pkg.jl/docs/src/creating-packages.md

 Packages should avoid mutating their own state (writing to files within their package directory).
 Packages should, in general, not assume that they are located in a writable location (e.g. if installed as part of a system-wide depot) or even a stable one (e.g. if they are bundled into a system image by [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl)).
-To support the various usecases in the Julia package ecosystem, the Pkg developers have created a number of auxillary packages and techniques to help package authors create self-contained, immutable and relocatable packages:
+To support the various usecases in the Julia package ecosystem, the Pkg developers have created a number of auxiliary packages and techniques to help package authors create self-contained, immutable and relocatable packages:

 * [`Artifacts`](https://pkgdocs.julialang.org/v1/artifacts/) can be used to bundle chunks of data alongside your package, or even allow them to be downloaded on-demand.
   Prefer artifacts over attempting to open a file via a path such as `joinpath(@__DIR__, "data", "my_dataset.csv")` as this is non-relocatable.